cfpb/design-system/docs/pages/links.md

           <p>Here's the <a href="#">default link style</a>.
 For reference, here's the <a href="#" class="hover">hover link style</a>.
 Train your eyes on the <a href="#" class="focus">focused link style</a>.
 Jump to the <a href="#" class="active">active link style</a>.
 We’ve all been to the <a href="#" class="visited">visited link style</a>.</p>
         variation_description: Inline links appear within a line of text or other inline elements.
-Inline links have a dotted underline in their default state and retain a consistent appearance across all screen sizes.
-When used with inline links, an icon should appear after the text it represents.
+Inline links are styled with a dotted underline in their default state and retain a consistent appearance across all screen widths.
+When paired with inline links, an icon should appear after the text it represents.
         variation_name: Inline link
         variation_implementation: "Links that appear in body text (`p`), link lists (`li`), or definitions (`dd`) are automatically underlined.
 To enable